 Sneed’s grandfather, Benjamin Sneed voted in his first election in 1896 at the age of 25, casting his ballot in the William McKinley-William Jennings Bryan contest for president of the United States.

-According to a 1965 Covington Leader article, Benjamin, the son of slaves, said he first decided to vote when “the white folks down here told me what a privilege it was to have a vote in the government,” and after marking that first ballot, he became a dedicated voter for the next 71 years, showing up at the Drummonds precinct for almost every county, state and national election.
+According to a 1965 Covington Leader article, Benjamin, the son of enslaved parents, said he first decided to vote when “the white folks down here told me what a privilege it was to have a vote in the government,” and after marking that first ballot, he became a dedicated voter for the next 71 years, showing up at the Drummonds precinct for almost every county, state and national election.

 Benjamin Sneed definitely had to face obstacles to exercise his right to vote, including having to walk more than three miles from his farm in Drummonds to reach the polling station, but that was the least of his worries.